-In this research paper (the "Research"), Club Vita (UK) LLP ("CV") has provided to the UK pensions industry a discussion around some potential impacts of COVID-19, including the impacts on Defined Benefit pension funds and a number of illustrative scenarios for how life expectancy may evolve in the future.
-The scenarios are not intended to represent the complete range of possible outcomes for pension funds.
-They are intended to be used by pension funds considering stress testing their funding strategies, as well as facilitating wider discussions on potential impact of COVID-19.
+In this research paper (the "Research"), Club Vita Canada Inc. ("CV") has provided to the Canadian pension industry a discussion around some potential impacts of COVID-19, including the impacts on defined benefit pension plans and a number of illustrative scenarios for how life expectancy may evolve in the future.
+The scenarios are not intended to represent the complete range of possible outcomes for pension plans.
+They are intended to be used by pension plans considering stress testing their funding strategies, as well as facilitating wider discussions on the potential impact of COVID-19.
 Further technical details of the calculations presented in this paper can be found in the accompanying Technical Appendix.
 The Research is based upon CV's understanding of legislation and events as of February 2021 and therefore may be subject to change.
-The Research is CV's high-level analysis of potential future scenarios and is not, nor is it intended to be, specific to the circumstances of any particular pension fund.
+The Research is CV's high-level analysis of potential future scenarios and is not, nor is it intended to be, specific to the circumstances of any particular pension plan.
 The Research should not be construed as advice and therefore not be considered a substitute for specific advice in relation to individual circumstances and should not be relied upon.
 Where the subject of the Research refers to legal matters please note that CV is not qualified to give legal advice, therefore we recommend that you seek legal advice if you are wishing to address any of the legal matters discussed in this research.
 Please be advised that CV (or its respective licensors) does not accept liability for errors or omissions in the Research and CV (or its respective licensors) does not owe nor shall accept any duty, liability or responsibility in regards to the use of the Research, except where we have agreed to do so in writing. © 2021.
 The Research contains copyright and other intellectual property rights of CV and its respective licensors.
 All such rights are reserved.
 You shall not do anything to infringe CV's or its licensors' copyright or intellectual property rights.
-However, you may reproduce any of the charts and tables contained herein and quote materials from this report, provided the source of the material is clearly referenced by stating "Reproduced with permission from Club Vita (UK) LLP ("CV").
-You must not rely on this material and CV does not accept any liability for it."
+However, you may reproduce any of the charts and tables contained herein and quote materials from this report, provided the source of the material is clearly referenced by stating "Reproduced with permission from Club Vita Canada Inc. You must not rely on this material and Club Vita Canada Inc. does not accept any liability for it."
 If you are seeking to use the information contained in this research sometime after it was produced, please be aware that the information may be out of date and therefore inaccurate.
 Please consult the Club Vita website for publication updates or contact enquiries@clubvita.net.
-This paper complies with the requirements of Technical Actuarial Standard 100, effective from 1 July 2017.